willclarkson/lsstScratchWIC/README.md

 ops2_1092_sqlite.db -> /Users/clarkson/Data/LSST/OpSimRuns/Runs_20151229/LocalCopies/ops2_1092_sqlite.db

-I would prefer to set the source directory for opsim runs within the notebooks themselves, but it's not clear to me how the path to the OpSim run is set within the calling syntax... updates welcome!
+Within the notebook, the syntax to call the run then looks like: runName1092 = 'ops2_1092' opsdb1092 = db.OpsimDatabase(runName1092 + '_sqlite.db')

+(Note that runName1092 gets sent to the metric object, and it is the string in brackets that sets the input path).

 The opsim runs can be found here: